jkeohan/rctr-2-14-22/w04d07/intro-to-the-component.lfiecycle.md

 So it seems calling **startTimer()** when the Component loads does indeed execute the function.

-Now let's add the logic **startTimer** that will increment the counter just once when it's mounted.
+Now let's add the logic to **startTimer** that will increment the counter just once when it's mounted.

 ```js
 const startTimer = () => {